erkin-personal/docs/how-to/enforce-periodic-user-authentication.md

 ## Disable expiration individually per peer
 Sometimes, you might want to disable peer expiration for some peers.
-With NetBird you can disable login expiration per peer without disabling expiration globally.
+With Netzilo you can disable login expiration per peer without disabling expiration globally.
 In the Peers tab of the web UI click on the peer you want to disable expiration for and use the Login Expiration switch.
 Peers with `expiration disabled` will be marked with a corresponding label in the peers' table.